 - APG5668 Advanced seminar in international relations

 b.
-24 points of study from the electives listed below in this section under your specialisation or general studies
+24 points of core master's electives from those listed below under your specialisation or advanced international relations

 Governance and security: